MurmurationsNetwork/MurmurationsDocumentation/docs/guides/create-a-profile.md

 >
 ## 1. Hosted by Our Profile Generator

-The Murmurations Profile Generator ([MPG](https://test-profiles.murmurations.network)) can be be used to generates profiles and can host them too if you are not able to upload a file anywhere else on the internet.
+The Murmurations Profile Generator ([MPG](https://test-profiles.murmurations.network)) can be be used to generate profiles and can host them too if you are not able to upload a file anywhere else on the internet.
 MPG posts Profiles to MPG's database and the [IPFS](https://ipfs.io) network.

 > :warning: All information you post to Murmurations is stored on an open network.
 Do not publish anything that you would not want to make available to (potentially) the whole world.